Skip to main content Skip to navigation Skip to footer

 Term: run commands inside the repo

-Skip VS Code when you just need a shell:
+Skip VS Code when you just need a shell.
+Drop into the repo sandbox and run anything against its Docker daemon:

 You see only my-app’s containers, the same view you’d see in VS Code.